OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/preparing_your_system.md

   This gives you a list of directories that are available on your *PATH*.

-- Check that this list contains the path to the programs you want to use in your project, in particular, Anaconda (this contains your Python distribution), a LaTeX distribution, the text editor VS Code, Git, and any other program that you need for your project (R, Julia, Stata).
-Otherwise add them by looking up their paths on your computer and follow the steps described here {ref}`path_windows` or {ref}`path_mac`.
+- Check that this list contains the path to the programs you want to use in your project, in particular, Miniforge (this contains the required Python distribution), a LaTeX distribution, the text editor VS Code, Git, and any other program that you need for your project (R, Julia, Stata).
+Otherwise, add them by looking up their paths on your computer and follow the steps described here {ref}`path_windows` or {ref}`path_mac`.

 - If you added any directory to *PATH*, you need to close and reopen your shell, so that this change is implemented.